 This technical report introduces operational and management considerations for STI-CAs within the context of the SHAKEN framework [ATIS-1000074] and the SHAKEN: Governance Model and Certificate Management framework [ATIS-0x0000x].
 This document focuses on the operational and management aspects that impact the authentication and verification services, as well as general CA practices and policies.
-This document does not address the policy aspects applied by the STI-PA in determining whether a CA is qualified to serve as an STI-CA.
+The document addresses the STI-PA operational aspects of managing the list of STI-CAs and authorization of Service Providers to obtain STI certificates.
+This document does not address the policy aspects defined by the STI-GA and applied by the STI-PA in determining whether a CA is qualified to serve as an STI-CA nor whether a service provider is a valid service provider.
+The guidelines and recommendations provided in this document are based on an STI-PA starting with a list of valid STI-CAs and a list of valid Service Providers.

 Purpose

+The SHAKEN: Governance Model and Certificate Management framework uses standard PKI for creating and distributing STI certificates.
+As such PKI Certificate Practice Statement (CPS) and Certificate Policy (CP) documents are required.

 The SHAKEN Governance Model and Certificate Management framework introduces a model whereby the STI-PA maintains a list of valid STI-CAs.
 This list is distributed to Service Providers so that they can select a valid STI-CA when requesting issuance of certificates.
-The list is also used by the Service Provider during the verification process to ensure that the public key certificate associated with a specific SIP Identity header field has been issued by a valid STI-CA.
+The list is also used by the Service Provider during the verification process to ensure that the public key certificate associated with a specific SIP Identity header field has been issued by a valid STI-CA. This document specifies the form of the information stored in the list and the mechanism for distributing that list to the Service Providers.

-This document also provides considerations for PKI Certificate Practice Statement (CPS) and Certificate Policy (CP) documents.
+The Service Provider obtains STI certificates from the STI-CA to create signatures authenticating the identity of originators of Session Initiation Protocol (SIP) requests.
+The SP can obtain STI certificates from any approved STI-CA in the list of approved CAs, which is received from the STI-PA.
+During account registration with the STI-PA, as detailed in the SHAKEN: Governance Model and Certificate Management framework, the SP selects the preferred STI-CA(s).

+The SHAKEN certificate management framework is based on using a signed Service Provider Code token for validation when requesting an STI certificate.
+Prior to requesting a certificate, the SP requests a Service Provider Code token from the STI-PA as described in [ATIS-0x0000x].
+When an SP initiates a certificate signing request, the SP proves to the STI-CA that it has been validated and is eligible to receive an STI certificate via the use of the Service Provider Code token.
+This document describes the STI-PA management of the Service Provide Code tokens.

+Normative References

 The following standards contain provisions which, through reference in this text, constitute provisions of this Standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.

 ATIS-1000074 Signature-based Handling of Asserted Information using Tokens (SHAKEN)

 ATIS-0300251.2007 (R2012) Codes for Identification of Service Providers for Information Exchange

+ATIS-1000054, ATIS Technical Report on Next Generation Network Certificate Management

 draft-ietf-stir-passport